 Less Harm, Not Harmless

-A recent CDC study found that many adults are using e-cigarettes in an attempt to quit smoking.1 Well-Ahead endorses the public health strategy of harm minimization, and while these new products may be beneficial to Louisiana residents who smoke and completely switch from combustible tobacco, we also recognize the health risks of using tobacco in any form and encourage residents who don’t smoke to never use them.2,3 E -cigarettes are not currently approved by the FDA as a smoking cessation aid.
+A recent CDC study found that many adults are using e-cigarettes in an attempt to quit smoking.1 Well-Ahead endorses the public health strategy of harm minimization.
+While these new products may be beneficial to Louisiana residents who smoke and completely switch from combustible tobacco, we also recognize the health risks of using tobacco in any form and encourage residents who don’t smoke to never use them.2,3 E -cigarettes are not currently approved by the FDA as a smoking cessation aid.

-Most adults do not stop smoking cigarettes when using e-cigarettes as a cessation tool and are instead continuing to use both products (known as dual use).
+Most adults do not stop smoking cigarettes when using e-cigarettes as a cessation tool.
+Instead, they continue to use both products (known as dual use).
 Dual use is not an effective way to safeguard health, whether you’re using e-cigarettes, smokeless tobacco or other tobacco products in addition to regular cigarettes.

-Learn more about the findings of the U.S. Preventive Services Task Force, a group of preventive healthcare experts.
+For more information, read the tobacco cessation recommendations by the U.S. Preventive Services Task Force, a group of preventive healthcare experts.